JustinSigSys/internet-basic/README.md

 Comet by Signature Systems is required to compile and run Internet Basic programs.

-Console.exe is required to compile Internet Basic programs.
+Console.exe is required to compile Internet Basic programs, and is provided by the Comet workstation installation.

 ## Known Issues